ga4gh/va-spec/schema/profiles/def/VariantPrognosticStudyStatement.rst

    *  - geneContextQualifier
       - :ref:`Gene`
       - 0..1
-      - A gene context that qualifies the Statement.
+      - Reports a gene impacted by the variant, which may contribute to the prognostic association  in the Statement.